|

 rather than jumps?
 And what kind of grade of execution will

 the caller assign to spins with two or three revolutions?
+Moreover, apart from the difficulties for the "caller"

 to identify the elements or establish a level of difficulty